techcraze00/MovieSearchApp/README.md

 Link to live Web-App of this assignment: [Click Here](https://techcraze00.github.io/MovieSearchWeb.ghithub.io/)

+For the demonstration of the working of this project vist [👉🏻 Click Here](https://youtu.be/06hnE6r0zQo)

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.